ambiorix2099/interview-exercises/README.md

 ## My Answers to the Coding Tasks

 ### Coding Task 1
-Write a function to revers a string.
+Write a function to reverse a string.

 My answers are located in `com.cybercoders.interview.Exercise1.java` and